debbiect246/recipe-app/README.md

 when pushing to Heroku I got an authentication error.
 Once I put in the corect number in my uri (which I cout from mlab), I was able to successfully push my code to heroku.

+After I pushed my app to heroku I needed to change some details and needed to remember to set debug back to true in the cloud9 editor.
+However on more than one occasion I forgot to change debug back to false resulting in error messages.

+I also discovered that the cloud9 editor can be temperamental and had to log off and log back on several times on some occasions so that I could run my code.

 ## Development process of my project

-* I created a new workspace in my cloud9 account and chose a blank template.
+1. I created a new workspace in my cloud9 account and chose a blank template.
-* I then imported flask using the terminal.  `sudo pip3 install flask`
+2. I then imported flask using the terminal.  `sudo pip3 install flask`
-* I created a static folder for my images and my styles.css files and a templates folder for my templates.
+3. I created a static folder for my images and my styles.css files and a templates folder for my templates.
-* Next thing was to set up my base template html file and my app.py file.
+4. Next thing was to set up my base template html file and my app.py file.
-* In my base html file I started with html boiler plate then added in the following command '{% block content %} {% endblock %}' so that my nav bar would appear on each page.
+5. In my base html file I started with html boiler plate then added in the following command '{% block content %} {% endblock %}' so that my nav bar would appear on each page.
 I created my nav bar using an ordered list.
 Effects for the nav bar were put into my styles.css file.
-* In my app.py file I imported all the modules I would need and then set up a secret key and set my debug to True so that I could get an error log if there was something wrong with my code I could sort it out with the help of the error log.
+6. In my app.py file I imported all the modules I would need and then set up a secret key and set my debug to True so that I could get an error log if there was something wrong with my code I could sort it out with the help of the error log.
 I also set up my secret key as part of my cookie encryption.
-* At this point I pushed my app to heroku in readiness for the final push to heroku later on.
+7. At this point I pushed my app to heroku in readiness for the final push to heroku later on.
 This meant I had to create my procifle and requirements file in order for the app to run.
-* I created my database in mlab.
+8. I created my database in mlab.
 This consisted of 3 collections:  1 for my recipes, 1 for the Caribbean islands and 1 for my users.
   The recipe collection was used to hold details of all my recipes.
 My caribbean island collection held the details of 21 Caribbean islands.
   My user collection held the names and passwords of all users of the recipe app.
 It was used to endure that only recipe authors could edit their own recipes and also enabled users to login to the app.
+9. I created an admin user, creating a login and password in this format, noting this format as I would need it later to put in my config.py file  `mongodb://<dbuser>:<dbpassword>@XXXXXX.mlab.com:XXXXX/recipe_manager`
-* I entered 8 recipes into my recipe collection,which consisted of 15 key values in json format.
+10. I entered 8 recipes into my recipe collection,which consisted of 15 key values in json format.
-* I returned to my app.py page to connect my database to my app.
+11. I returned to my app.py page to connect my database to my app.
 I entered the environment details in to my config.py file and then put this in gitignore.
-* I then built my allrecipeslist page so that my recipes would display on the screen.
+12. I then built my allrecipeslist page so that my recipes would display on the screen.
 Initially I used accordian format from materializecss but then changed the display to cards on the advice of my mentor.
 I checked that the allrecipeslist page worked, and that summary information was displayed on the front of the card with a picture of the recipe, and on clicking on the three dot icon on the right hand top side of the card, the flip side of the card would then be shown together with the ingredients and method for making the recipe.
-* I then put together my addrecipes and editrecipes pages using addrecipes page as a template for my editrecipes page.
+13. I then put together my addrecipes and editrecipes pages using addrecipes page as a template for my editrecipes page.
-* I checked that both my addrecipes and editrecipes pages worked ensuring that a user could add a recipe and only the author of the recipe could edit a recipe.
+14. I checked that both my addrecipes and editrecipes pages worked ensuring that a user could add a recipe and only the author of the recipe could edit a recipe.
-* I returned to my allrecipeslist page and put in a link to my islands collections so that users could find out more about the island a recipe came from.
+15. I returned to my allrecipeslist page and put in a link to my islands collections so that users could find out more about the island a recipe came from.
 This involved building an island page which displayed a picture of the island, a picture of the map of the caribbean and some information about the island.
 Users checked that this worked.
-* Finally I build my findrecipe page.
+16. Finally I built my findrecipe page.
 This enabled a user to find a recipe which was either a lunch, dinner or dessert recipe, or to find a recipe which contained meat, fish, vegetables or sugar.
 Users could also search for recipes which came from speificifed islands, or search for recipes which did not contain specified allergens.
 As part of this I created a results page which displayed the results of each search.
-* I then  created a login and register page.
+17. I then  created a login and register page.
 The login page allowed registered users to access the app, and if a user was not registered, then the register page enabled them to register.
-* Lastly I checked that the entire app worked before doing a final push to heroku, making sure that my environment variables were correctly input into the heroku dashboard for the app.
+18. Lastly I checked that the entire app worked before doing a final push to heroku, making sure that my environment variables were correctly input into the heroku dashboard for the app.
+19. My mentor had a look at my project and advised some changes, so I needed to set debug to true in my cloud9 editor whilst I made these changes, then I needed to remember to set debug back to false before pushing to heroku again.

 ## Deployment

-The following section describes the process to deploy this project to Heroku.
+The following section describes the process I undertook to deploy this project to Heroku.

-* Ensure all required technologies are installed locally, as per the requirements.txtfile.
+* I ensured that all required technologies were installed locally, as per the requirements.txtfile.
+* I ensured that I had created a procfile indicating that my app was based on python.
-* Via Linux Terminal, login to Heroku, using 'heroku login' command.
+* I used the bash terminal to log in to Heroku, using 'heroku login' command.
 Input Heroku login details.
-* Create new Heroku app, using 'heroku apps:create appname' command.
+* I then created a new Heroku app, using `heroku apps:create appname` command.
-* Push project to Heroku, using 'push -u heroku master' command.
+* I pushed my  project to Heroku, using `push -u heroku master` command.
-* Create scale, using 'heroku ps:scale web=1' command.
+* Then I created scale, using `heroku ps:scale web=1` command.
-* Login to Heroku and select newly created app.
+* I then logged into Heroku and selected newly created app.
-* Select settings.
-Select ‘Reveal Config'.
-Add IP 0.0.0.0 and PORT 5000.
+* I then selected settings.
+Select 'Reveal Config'.
+I then added IP 0.0.0.0 and PORT 5000.
-* From 'More' menu on the top right, select 'Restart all dynos'.
+* Then from the 'More' menu on the top right,  I selected 'Restart all dynos'.
-* View app: In settings, select Domain URL, NOT Git URL to view your hosted application.
+* To view my app, in settings I selected the  Domain URL, NOT Git URL to view your hosted application.
-* App was now deployed via Heroku
+* I checked that my app was now deployed via Heroku

 ## Credits